The Personal Website of Mark W. Dawson

 Franz Liszt was a Hungarian composer, virtuoso pianist, conductor, music teacher, arranger, and organist of the Romantic era.
 He was also a writer, philanthropist, Hungarian nationalist, and Franciscan tertiary.
 He was also notoriously anti-Semitic, but recent scholarship cast doubts as to the intensity of his anti-Semitism.

-Some of the most expressive romantic piano music was composed (and preformed) by Liszt.
-He had a great impact on the composers and performers of his era and afterwards.
+Some of the most expressive romantic piano music was composed (and performed) by Liszt.
+He had a great impact on the composers and performers of his era and afterward.
 The range of his compositions is so great that it is impossible to peg one composition that delineates his style.
 I, therefore, have created a small list of his compositions that gives justice to his genius.

 - Hungarian Rhapsody No.2